 IF YOU USE A CELL PHONE WHILE DRIVING IN NORTH CAROLINA

-To ease the shock to drivers, police will issue warnings to drivers found to be in violation of the new law for the first six months.
+Police will issue warnings to drivers found to violate the new law for the first six months to ease the shock to drivers.

 After six months, be ready to see blue lights and empty wallets.
 A bill has been introduced in the North Carolina General Assembly to make it a crime to use your cell phone while driving.

-If you receive a second offense, then the fine goes up as well as carrying insurance points which will also cost you more money.
-If you don’t learn a lesson from the previous two tickets, then you can expect a $200 fine, court costs, and 2 insurance points for another offense within 3 years.
+If you receive a second offense, then the fine goes up and carries insurance points which will also cost you more money.
+If you don’t learn from the previous two tickets, you can expect a $200 fine, court costs, and two insurance points for another offense within three years.

 The support for this law can likely be found in your drive to work or to the grocery store today.
-How many times have you seen a vehicle swerving in and out of lanes only to pass by a driver looking down at their phone while attempting to drive?
+How often have you seen a vehicle swerving in and out of lanes and pass the driver looking down at their phone?
 For me, I see it daily.
-As a lawyer, I see the tragic results when a family calls to explain that their loved one was injured by a distracted driver who was on their cell phone instead of paying attention to the road.
+As a lawyer, I see the tragic results when a family calls to explain that their loved one was injured by a distracted driver on their cell phone instead of paying attention to the road.

-The National Highway Traffic Safety Administration (NHTSA) reports that over 3000 people were killed due to distracted driving for the most recent year that data was collected.
-Age appears to also be a large factor in the likelihood of being a distracted driver.
-NHTSA’s National Center for Statistics and Analysis show that kids between 15 and 19 years old represent about 23% of all distracted drivers.
+The National Highway Traffic Safety Administration (NHTSA) reports that over 3000 people died from distracted driving for the most recent year that data was collected.
+Age also appears to be a significant factor in the likelihood of being a distracted driver.
+NHTSA’s National Center for Statistics and Analysis shows that kids between 15 and 19 years old represent about 23% of all distracted drivers.
 Adults between the ages of 20-29 represent 19% of all distracted drivers.
 The percentage goes down for each subsequent age group.

-The important piece of information here is that these fatalities are 100% avoidable if people will avoid distractions such as the use of handheld cell phones or handheld electronic devices while driving.
+The critical information here is that these fatalities are 100% avoidable if people avoid distractions such as handheld cell phones or handheld electronic devices while driving.

 If HB 144 is successfully passed by the North Carolina General Assembly, then both visitors and residents of our state should be safer as drivers learn to stay off their phones while driving.

-At the Law Offices of Jason E. Taylor, we have offices across North Carolina and South Carolina and we can attest to the pain felt by families when someone is injured by a distracted driver.
-It is senseless to try to understand how someone can lose their life because another person is too self-absorbed to delay responding to a text message for a few minutes.
-If you or someone you know has been hurt because of a distracted driver who was on their cell phone, then we have the legal team who will fight for you.
+At the Law Offices of Jason E. Taylor, we have offices across North Carolina and South Carolina, and we can attest to the pain families feel when a distracted driver injures someone.
+It is senseless for someone to lose their life because another person is too self-absorbed to delay responding to a text message for a few minutes.
+If you or someone you know has been hurt because of a distracted driver on their cell phone, then we have the legal team who will fight for you.

 Call the Law Offices of Jason E. Taylor at (800) 351-3008 to share your distracted driver story with us.